Summer School (for credit) Courses

 Ceramic Art Facilities

-The ceramics facilities include over 36,000 square feet of interior space as well as outdoor space devoted to various aspects of ceramic fabrication and technology.
-The extensive indoor kiln room has over 10 gas and 20 electric kilns which include wood, salt, soda, and raku kilns.
-The new 3D Digital Fabrication Lab offers cutting-edge exploration of new technologies in ceramics.
-Other facilities include a plaster lab, spray booth, extruders, slab rollers, and a variety of types of potter’s wheels.
-The raw materials lab is supplied with over 100 materials and the glaze application room is stocked with a selection of glazes for each workshop.
+The ceramic facilities include over 36,000 square feet of interior space as well as outdoor space devoted to various aspects of ceramic fabrication and technology.
+The extensive indoor kiln room has over 10 gas and 20 electric kilns.
+The brand new outdoor kiln facility houses many atmospheric kilns including a wood train kiln, soda and salt kilns, and a large non-atmospheric gas kiln.
+Other facilities include a plaster lab, spray booth, extruders, slab rollers, and a variety of potter’s wheels.
+The raw materials lab is supplied with over 100 materials and the glaze application room is stocked with a selection of glaze for each workshop.
+Please see individual workshop descriptions for specific information about facility access.

 Expanded Media Facilities